Croatian Vineyards and Villages of Undiscovered Istria

 Equipment provided with bike rentals:

-- Saddle bag and rear rack (no rear rack on road bike)
+- Saddle bag and rear rack (no rear rack on road bike, available for a fee on gravel bike - see pricing chart)

 - Handlebar bag or map holder (not on road bike)